matthiaswietz/FRAM-RAS_eDNA/README.md

 ## eDNA metabarcoding of microbial communities

 This repo describes the bioinformatic pipeline from raw fastq reads to ASV counts, including primer clipping and ASV generation.
-Fastq files were obtained by PCR of eDNA with 16S and 18S rRNA primers, followed by Illumina MiSeq sequencing.
-In DADA2, each sequencing run was processed individually per the developer's guidelines (https://benjjneb.github.io/dada2/tutorial_1_8.html), and then merged before chimera removal and taxonomic assignment.
+Reads were obtained by PCR of environmental DNA (eDNA) with 16S and 18S rRNA primers, followed by Illumina MiSeq sequencing and generation of amplicon sequence variants (ASVs) using DADA2.
+Each Illumina run was processed individually following the developer's guidelines (https://benjjneb.github.io/dada2/tutorial_1_8.html), and then merged before chimera removal and taxonomic assignment.

 This repo describes processing of eDNA samples from autonomous Remote Access Samplers (RAS) in the FRAM-LTER (https://www.awi.de/en/expedition/observatories/ocean-fram.html).
 Scripts are however generalizable to any ribosomal metabarcoding of eDNA.